 Public M&E need no introduction.
-Now in their sixth year, they’re made up of a rotating cast of Max Fordham employees.
-Their signature blend of pop & soul covers will keep crowds cutting shapes on the floor until the wee hours.
+Now in their seventh year, they’re made up of a rotating cast of Max Fordham employees.
+Their signature blend of pop, soul, and disco covers will keep crowds cutting shapes on the floor until the wee hours.
 PME are a like-minded collective of ex-music professionals and enthusiasts who have converged onto the services engineering scene to reduce energy consumption in buildings using the power of music.
-Making waves last year with huge releases on YouTube and a performance at the Tate Modern Switch House for Max Fordham’s 50th anniversary party, PME have turned heads with their captivating vocal hooks, tightly coiled rhythm section grooves, a formidable brass powerhouse, and the sheer number of band members they seem to fit on a stage at one time.
+Public M&E have turned heads with their captivating vocal hooks, tightly coiled rhythm section grooves, a formidable brass powerhouse, and the sheer number of band members they seem to fit on a stage at one time.
 Making waves last year by winning Best Band on night one of Construction Rocks, Public M&E are excited to return and are feeling the heat to go bigger than ever.

 John Bone - Trumpet

-Two trumpet players?
 Absolutely!
 Make no Bones about it, John will blow you away with his smooth sounds.
-Tied with Ben for having the strongest lips in the band.

 Stewart Burns - Guitar